Office of the Dean of Students

 Student Activities offers many services to student organizations, providing information, registration, space reservations, training through its workshops, one-on-one consultations, and event planning support.
 Student Activities manages HornsLink, through which students can find events and activities, connect with student organizations, explore opportunities based upon interests, build a leadership resume, and manage organization affairs.

 Student Emergency Services

 Veteran and Military Affiliated Services

 Veteran and Military Affiliated Services serves the military, veterans, and their families at The University of Texas at Austin.
 The area’s professional staff provides advising, benefits support, and tailored programs for current student veterans, active duty military, veterans, and the dependents of veterans.
-Current University student veterans have access to free tutoring services, academic support, one-on-one mentoring, career counseling, on-site mental health counseling, health resources, programs for women veterans, veteran benefits counseling, and organizations that promote a vibrant student veteran community on campus.
+Current University student veterans have access to free tutoring services, academic support, one-on-one mentoring, career counseling, on-site mental health counseling, health resources, programs for women veterans, veteran benefits counseling, financial assistance, and a student organization that promote a vibrant student veteran community on campus.
 The area’s programs and services are carefully tailored by a veteran staff to serve fellow veterans and military affiliated students.